evan-erdos/evan-erdos.github.io/index.md

 Ben Scott's Website!
 ====================

-This is my website.
-It's not ready yet, but you can look at a spinning monitor lizard (pictured above) until it is.
+Wow, look, it's the universe.

 I have stolen this background from D. Scott Brown's [Rubicon X](http://www.marathonrubicon.com) website, as the last one was tacky and I haven't finished the new one yet.
-The thievery and low cunning will be over by the weekend, no later.
+The thievery and low cunning will be over soon.

-Edit: Yeah, it's been awhile.
-I'll make my own soon, and then the plagiarizing will come to an end.

 ---